KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 `keypool` instructs the daemon to pre-generate a certain number of public/private key pairs.
 This can facilitate `wallet.dat` backups being valid for both prior transactions and several dozen future transactions.

+#### :pushpin: Examples:

-> Using keypool as a default value in the coin's .conf file:
+Using keypool as a default value in the coin's .conf file:

 ```
 keypool=100